ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 ## Chart Event - click and doubleClick

 The `click` and `doubleClick` events are fired when any part of the chart is clicked or double clicked, respectively.
-When a user double clicks the `click` event will be fired on the first click, then the `doubleClick` will be fired on the second click.
+When a user double clicks the `click` event will be fired on the first click, then both the `click` and `doubleClick` will be fired on the second click.

-These events may be prevented by other clickable parts of the chart, such as series-nodes and legend items.
+These events may be prevented by other clickable parts of the chart, such as series nodes and legend items.

 ### Example: Single & Double Click Events

 This example demonstrates:

-- when a chart is clicked, a message is logged to the console
+- when a blank area on a chart is clicked, a message is logged to the console
-- when a chart is double clicked, a different message is logged to the console
+- when a blank area on a chart is double clicked, a different message is logged to the console

 <chart-example title='Chart Single & Double Click Events' name='chart-click-event' type='generated'></chart-example>